will-aleyegn/TOSCA_DEV/presubmit/onboarding/NEW_SESSION_GUIDE.md

 "What's the status of Laser Controller HAL?"
 "Show me VmbPy API quirks"
 "What is the Hardware API Usage Rule?"
+"Search nodes for AI Tool Usage"
+"What tool workflows should I use?"
+"Which tools are required vs optional?"
 ```

 ### When to Use Memory vs Full Docs